frasersab/BubblePop/readme.md

 ### Red and other cells
 There will be red virus cells that appear periodically that you will need to eliminate.
 If a red virus cell comes into contact with a blue healthy cell it will corrupt it and turn it into a virus cell.
 There are two other cells that will show up throughout the game, but their behavior is unknown.

-### Slow cells
+### Freeze cells
 If you press spacebar you can temporarily freeze healthy cells in place to give yourself time to fight off viruses.
 You only get three of these freezes.
-On the bottom right of the screen there are three white marks keeping track of how many freezes you have left.
+To the right of the health bar there are three white marks keeping track of how many freezes you have left.

 ### Aim
 The aim of the game is to last as long as you can.
 There is a time down the bottom right to keep track of your progress.